East Midlands Oral History Archive

 Sounds for the Future

-In the past, many recordings were archived to CD-R, which are now at risk of deterioration, as are several collections of tapes that have never been digitised.
+In the past, many recordings were archived to CD-R, which are now at risk of deterioration, as were several collections of tapes that have never been digitised.
 There was also a large backlog of cataloguing, which means that many recordings were not available to be listened to.

 Sounds for the Future has preserved all of EMOHA's collections in a new digital preservation system and brought the cataloguing up to date.
 The project has also created lots of opportunities for volunteers to learn about oral history, audio preservation, and how to use oral histories to explore local history and heritage.
 A full list of web exhibitions created by the project can be found on our round up of 2023 blog.